Mutkovic/synapse-desk/README.md

 # Local Chatbot with Ollama API

-This is an Electron application that integrates the Ollama API, providing you with a powerful chatbot that runs locally on your device.
+This is an Electron application that integrates the local Ollama API, providing you with a powerful chatbot that runs locally on your device.
 The app allows you to interact with a chatbot directly from your desktop without the need for an internet connection.

 ## Features

-- Local chatbot powered by Ollama API.
+- Local chatbot powered by your Ollama API.
 - No internet connection required once the app is installed.
-- Fully configurable
+- Configurable temperature and model
 - Lightweight and easy to use.

 ## Prerequisites